dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 3. Double-click on the existing contract.
 4. Under "Lønmodtager navn", select the relevant employee.
 5. Save the changes.

+### Rehiring a Former Employee

+If a former employee is rehired, follow these steps:

+1. Navigate to "Medarbejdere".
+2. To display inactive employees, reset the search field in the upper right corner by clicking the dropdown arrow, selecting "Nulstil", and then "Søg".
+3. Double-click on the relevant employee.
+4. Go to the "Kontrakter" tab.
+5. Click on the blue plus sign in the bottom right corner.
+6. Select "Arbejdsmodel," "Arbejdstidsaftale," "Startdato," and choose the correct employee under "Lønmodtager navn".
+7. Select "Gem".

 ### Adding the New Employee to a Department